Wednesday, May 08, 2024

 Some people don't read the instructions of how to enter.
 Unfortunately, they don't have a chance to win. so next time you come and leave a comment, be sure to read all the instructions if you want a chance to win.

-Brenda (MS) is the winner of Earning the Mountain Man's Trust by Misty M Beller.
+Pam (OH is the winner of Rocky Mountain Promise by Misty M Beller.

 If you won a book and you like it, please consider giving the author the courtesy of writing a review on Goodreads, Amazon.com, Christianbooks.com, Barnes and Noble, or other Internet sites.
 Reviews are such a blessing to an author.